Breastfeeding Tips: 4 Ways to Ensure Breastfeeding Success

 Relax and allow your baby to follow their instincts.

-2. How to get a good latch?
+2. How to get a good latch while breastfeeding

 Latching is how your baby attaches during breastfeeding.
 Establishing a good latch can be a slow process and sometimes frustrating.
 This may be especially true at the beginning of your breastfeeding journey.
 Your baby may need a little more help.
 Learning different techniques can create a more effortless feed.